Medically reviewed on Nov 15, 2018

 RotaTeq: Clear the fluid from the dispensing tip by holding the tube vertically and tapping the cap.
 Puncture the dispensing tip by screwing the cap clockwise until it becomes tight and then remove the cap by turning it counterclockwise.

 For oral administration only; do not give by injection.
 May be administered before or after food, milk, or breast milk.
 To avoid potential eye splashes caused by coughing, sneezing, and spitting, administer gently inside the cheek (CDC [Hibbs, 2014]).
+Do not mix with other vaccines or injections (ACIP [Kroger 2017]).
 US federal law requires that the name of medication, date of administration, the vaccine manufacturer, lot number of vaccine, and the administering person's name, title, and address be entered into the patient's permanent medical record.

 Rotarix: Using oral applicator, administer contents into infant’s inner cheek.
 Dispose of applicator and vaccine vial in biologic waste container.